OG Kush: What Does "OG" Mean in the World of Cannabis

 So what does it mean when someone calls you an OG?
 It means you have so much respect that they don't want to mess with you.
+It's a term of street endearment, a sign of clear and obvious respect to the people who taught you everything you know.
 And what does OG mean in weed?
 Well, if you believe the folks at DNA Genetics, it means your bud has so much respect that everyone wants to smoke it.

 In our last trip to the rumor mill, we went over America's northern border to Canada, where a now-defunct early-2000s cannabis website named OverGrown.com is sometimes credited as the real naming inspiration for the OG in OG Kush.

 Considering the other two most popular legends about the OG weed meaning date as far back as the early 90s, we find it hard to believe that the strain was actually named after a website.
 Although the dictionary of cannabis strain names has expanded greatly in the internet age, the O.G. strain selections have been around long before the days of dial-up.

 What Are OG Strains?

 No matter which story you believe about the origin and meaning behind the O.G. in OG Kush, there's no denying its legacy as a staple strain in Southern California's cannabis industry.
 Regardless of its true origin, the THC-soaked indica has become a favorite strain for smokers across the globe.